AdobeDocs/analytics-2.0-apis/bdia.md

 ### Authentication
-SDC uses Adobe's Identity Management Service (IMS) to facilitate authentication.
-This process consists of registering with our Adobe/IO API console to gain credentials, packaging those credentials as a JSON Web Token (JWT), exchanging the JWT for an expirable access token, then passing that access token in with your SDC API requests.
+BDIA uses Adobe's Identity Management Service (IMS) to facilitate authentication.
+This process consists of registering with our Adobe/IO API console to gain credentials, packaging those credentials as a JSON Web Token (JWT), exchanging the JWT for an expirable access token, then passing that access token in with your Bulk Data Insertion API requests.
 Detailed inforation on JWT Authentication can be found [here](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/JWT/JWT.md)

 ### File ID Value
 Every file ingest transaction will receive a GUID to uniquely identify that ingest event.
 Our system can auto-assign this GUID and return it with the initial upload response.
 Alternatively, the client has the option to pass in their own identifier with each request.
 This is done through use of the "x-adobe-fileid" header field.
 See the Operations section below for examples.